EOSIO/spec-repo/eep-draft_regions.md

 Suppose we have a system with these properties:

-* A single block holds the transactions for a set of named shards.
-This allows the shards to operate in lock-step, even during forks.
+* A single block holds the transactions for a set of named regions.
+This allows the regions to operate in lock-step, even during forks.
-* Shards can't access each others' state; this allows them to execute in parallel.
+* Regions can't access each others' state; this allows them to execute in parallel.

 To reduce load on validating nodes, and to limit network needs for these nodes, let's add these properties:

-* A node can choose to validate a particular subset of the shards and ignore the rest.
+* A node can choose to validate a particular subset of the regions and ignore the rest.
-* Subsets of shards can be extracted from blocks.
+* Subsets of regions can be extracted from blocks.
-* If a shard doesn't have any transactions for a particular block and it doesn't have any incoming messages to queue (see ISC), then that shard doesn't have to execute.
+* If a region doesn't have any transactions for a particular block and it doesn't have any incoming messages to queue (see IRC), then that region doesn't have to execute.
-  We could exempt a main shard from this to enable bookkeeping activities, such as onblock.
+  We could exempt a main region from this to enable bookkeeping activities, such as onblock.

 This system would create, in effect, a system of side chains under the control of a common set of producers.
-Each shard could have its own system contract for managing resources.
-To simplify implementation, each shard could also have its own set of base-level accounts.
-Contracts could provide account portability using the [Contract Authentication](eep-draft_contract_trx_auth.md) and [Forwarding Authorizations](eep-draft_contract_fwd_auth.md) proposals, combined with Inter-Shard Communication.
+Each region could have its own system contract for managing resources.
+To simplify implementation, each region could also have its own set of base-level accounts.
+Contracts could provide account portability using the [Contract Authentication](eep-draft_contract_trx_auth.md) and [Forwarding Authorizations](eep-draft_contract_fwd_auth.md) proposals, combined with Inter-Region Communication.

-### Inter-Shard Communication (ISC)
+### Inter-Region Communication (IRC)

 IBC protocols need to deal with forking issues.
 A chain that's listening for the events of another chain needs to either wait for that event to become irreversible, or deal with it being undone by a fork change.
-Since shards share a common block history, they don't have to deal with this issue when communicating with each other.
-Instead, a shard can assume that if an event happened on a prior block, it won't be undone.
+Since regions share a common block history, they don't have to deal with this issue when communicating with each other.
+Instead, a region can assume that if an event happened on a prior block, it won't be undone.
-It can assume this because a fork change which undoes that event also undoes the effects it had on the receiving shard.
+It can assume this because a fork change which undoes that event also undoes the effects it had on the receiving region.

-Here are some potential ISC approaches:
+Here are some potential IRC approaches:

-* Trusted off-chain oracles forward events between shards.
+* Trusted off-chain oracles forward events between regions.
 They use TaPoS to keep an event from one fork affecting another.
 Contracts need to be careful which oracles they trust.
 If an oracle is compromised, then any contracts that depend on it can also be compromised.
 * Untrusted off-chain oracles forward events, along with Merkle proofs.
 Contracts would have to consume resources verifying these proofs.
 * The system could provide message queues.
-If a contract on shard A posts a message to a contract on shard B, that message would become available to B on the next block.
+If a contract on region A posts a message to a contract on region B, that message would become available to B on the next block.
   This isn't a form of deferred transactions.
 Instead, B would have to poll for messages.
-  Messages would be recorded in blocks to enable nodes to validate subsets of shards.
+  Messages would be recorded in blocks to enable nodes to validate subsets of regions.

 ## Copyright